The Claude Code leak in four charts: half a million lines, three accidents, forty tools

 Enterprise SKU, gacha mechanics

 The buddy/ subtree is a weighted collectible game: eighteen species, five rarity tiers, hats, eye glyphs, stats named like inside jokes.
-The chart mirrors the probabilities baked into buddy/types.ts in the mirror (60 / 25 / 10 / 4 / 1).
+The chart mirrors the probabilities baked into buddy/types.ts (60 / 25 / 10 / 4 / 1).
 It reads like a side project smuggled into a repo that otherwise worries about JWT bridges and task orchestration.

 Forty tools, one attack surface narrative

 tools/ is about 50.8k lines in 184 files and forty concrete modules.
-The chart groups them the way the source does: file IO, shells and REPL, web fetch and search, multi-agent task plumbing, plan and worktree modes, MCP and skills hooks, and the small Special / Internal slice (config, user prompts, sleep, synthetic output).
+The chart groups them the way the source does: file IO, shells and REPL, web fetch and search, multi-agent task plumbing, plan and worktree modes, MCP and skills hooks, and a small Special / Internal slice (config, user prompts, sleep, synthetic output).

 How this chart was made